CarlosAraoz6/Womanium-Quantum-AI-2024-/README.md

 + Click here to view the project description.
 + YouTube recording of project description - link

+# Project Submission:
+All information in this section will be considered for project submission and judging.

+Ensure your repository is public and submitted by August 9, 2024, 23:59pm US ET.

+Ensure your repository does not contain any personal or team tokens/access information to access backends.
+Ensure your repository does not contain any third-party intellectual property (logos, company names, copied literature, or code).
+Any resources used must be open source or appropriately referenced.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Womanium-Quantum-AI-2024-

-# Quantum Solutions for the Poisson Equation: Implementing the HHL Algorithm
+## Quantum Solutions for the Poisson Equation: Implementing the HHL Algorithm
 ### Womanium Quantum Hackathon 2024

 ### Team: QAI Climate MX